mrsvolodya/movies/README.md

 npm install
 npm start

+## Note: The backend for this application is hosted on the free version of Render's dashboard.
+While this ensures the backend is accessible online, free instances on Render can go into a "sleep mode" when inactive.
+As a result, the first request after a period of inactivity may take up to 50 seconds or more to respond.
+Subsequent requests will process without delays.

-## You can view a live preview of the projec here: https://mrsvolodya.github.io/movies/
+## You can view a live preview of the project here: https://mrsvolodya.github.io/movies/